 OK, here’s my favorite part of the metaphor.

 Imagine learning Russian… and never speaking it or listening to it.
 When you hear Russian, imagine just speaking English back to the other person, instead of seeing a chance to practice your Russian.
 Imagine only hanging out with people who don’t know a word of Russian and have no interest in it.

 The same is true of meditation or spiritual growth.
 Our practice is strengthened when we remember to bring in mindfulness, awareness, and things like compassion and wisdom to our conversations.
 And doing that isn’t always easy, for example, at work or even around those we love when we’re in conflict or dealing with blind spots.

 If we want to get fluent, then, doesn’t it help to study how to make our conversations a part of our practice?
 I hereby rest my metaphor.

 Suggestion: Pay careful attention to all of your communication with others today, including your emails.
 Notice when negativity creeps in, how it affects you, and whether or not you act on it in your communication.

 When this article was all on one page, even one of the teachers of our upcoming course said, “that’s a lot to take in!”

 The fact is, setting up our lives to support our deepest aspirations isn’t something we can do by reading a blog and trying some suggestions.
 These five areas are what we’ve identified at Clear Sky as key areas that are vital to creating a strong container for our meditation practice and spiritual growth.
 They’ve helped us individually, and they’ve helped us work together.

-You’re invited to join us and dive into exploring these five areas, in our upcoming online course starting March 7.
+You’re invited to join us and dive into exploring these five areas, in our online courses – check here to see upcoming dates.
 You can also try the quiz we set up, it’s designed to give you an idea of which areas are working for you right now and which you might benefit from working on.